greim/json-graphify/readme.md

 `edit` is a mapping function which accepts an existing value and returns a new value.

 For example, suppose your user object contains a `followers` array of id strings.
-You can use an munge to convert those followers to Falcor references:
+You can use a munge to convert those followers to Falcor references:

 ```js
 // raw user JSON object